Warrex21187/SSH-EECS/README.md

 6. [Ressources](#ressources) 📁

 # Introduction
 For my first network lesson, I had to create and setup a whole server using SSH.
 The goal was to learn the usage of many tools, like **SSH**, **SCP**, **ufw**, and use them to setup my own working server.
-In this depository you will find my complete experience.
-I will list all the steps that were required to finish the assignment: all the commands used, and what I learned.
+In this depository you will find my complete experience, then I will list all the steps that were required to finish the assignment: all the commands used, and what I learned.
 Then I will list the issues I faced, and the solutions I found.
 I will finish with an analysis where I will mostly talk about the matter of SSH for data security and the pros of the security measures.
 - - -
 # List of Manipulations
 ## VPS Creation